5 Ways You Can Help Someone Escape The Cold This Winter

 Some people enter our shelters with almost nothing.
 There have been people who have walked through our doors during a freezing cold night without a coat, or a hat, or even shoes on their feet.

-Visit our Warmth Catalogue where you can browse and donate the most needed items for people experiencing homelessness and living in poverty to escape cold this winter.
+Visit our support catalogue where you can browse and donate the most needed items for people experiencing homelessness and living in poverty to escape cold this winter.

 Your charitable donation will go to support our shelters, drop-ins and emergency respite.
 That means warm clothing, warm meals, and a warm, safe place for people to stay when the temperatures fall below freezing.
 Browse now!